mgmontenegrocal/mgmontenegrocal.github.io/content/publication2/1 Chapter/index.md

 ---
+title: 'Forecasting Under Distorted Beliefs: The Impact of Diagnostic Expectations'
-title: 'Predictable Forecast Errors and Revisions from non-Rational Agents'
+#'Predictable Forecast Errors and Revisions from non-Rational Agents'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here